We don’t say “addicts”

 Christopher Powers, LMFT is a counselor for the Outside In, Sex & Dating, 6th Street Harm Reduction and Harm Reduction Skills groups and has been with the Stonewall Project for seven years.

-We don’t describing people who use drugs as “addicts”
+We don’t describe people who use drugs as “addicts”

 Jeremy Prillwitz, MA: We don’t call people “addicts” because it’s a judgmental term.
 Who are we to say that a person is “addicted” if they don’t experience their substance use in that way?